c-error/c-error/README.md

 # Hi, I'm C-ERROR 👋
-😁 I love building fast & lightweight CLI apps for desktop systems 💻 (especially for Windows).
+😁 I love building fast & lightweight CLI apps for desktop systems 💻 (specifically for Windows).

 ## About Me
 - 🔭 Currently working on: a CPU temperature sensor